NavneetDhillxn/mashup-streamlit/README.md

 This is a web app that can be used to create mashup of songs.
 <br><br>
 INPUT -------------------------------<br>
-    you have to specify name of the singer, number of songs, email and audio length of each part of song to cut.
+   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; You have to specify name of the singer, number of songs, email and audio length of each part of song to cut.
 <br><br>
 Songs of the singer are then downloaded and chopped off accordingly.
 <br><br>
 Output -------------------------------<br>
-    the output i.e mashup of the songs is then mailed to the provided email.
+   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; The output i.e mashup of the songs is then mailed to the provided email.